sorgloomer/writeups/writeups/2019-googlectf-quals/2019-googlectf-quals--glotto.md

 In the above logic we fed just as many bits into our random permutation as we wanted to get out.
 But in reality nothing prevents us from feeding much more bits into it, making it leaking more and more bits, increasing our efficiency!
 In fact, we could even feed the whole token into the `rand` as seed for each table, and then correlate all four tables to get a set of possible tokens resulting in these four permutations.
-I did not think much about it but this seems to require enormus lookup tables, but in theory we should be able to get close to a leak of all possible `50.65` bits.
+I did not think much about it, this seems to require enormus lookup tables, but in theory we should be able to get close to a leak of all possible `50.65` bits.
 It is also sensitive to the implementation of `rand()`, an algorithm with a small internal state of `32` bits would ruin the exploit.